Snorkeling the Coral Triangle!

 Meals provided: B,L,D

-Day 6 – 9: Cruising to the Banda Islands
+Day 4 – 7: Cruising to the Banda Islands

 Meals provided: B,L,D

-Day 10 – 11: Banda Islands
+Day 8 – 11: Banda Islands

 Meals provided: B,L,D

 In the middle of the Banda Sea are a cluster of ten islands that were once known as the Spice Islands for the abundance of the highly sought-after spice called nutmeg.
 Today the isolated group are better known for their rich reefs and dense schools of fish.
 We will spend three days exploring some of the best reefs the islands have to offer.
 Pulau Hatta possesses shallow fringing reefs that plunge to thousands of feet and where schools of jacks, groupers, and snappers mingle with even larger schools of tropical reef fish.
 This site is also known for the abundance of turtles, rays, large Napoleon wrasses, and sharks.
-On Banda Niera we have the chance to see the techno-colored mandarinfish as well as access the local volcano Gunung Api to snorkel on a lush reef that grew on top of a lava flow that happened back in 1985.
-Pulau Ai and Run, both known for their diverse shallow reefs that teem with tropical fish, are also on the list of sites we will visit.
-We will also have the chance to visit Fort Beligica and local nutmeg plantations.
-Overnight TBD

 Meals provided: B,L,D